Winter Course in Corporate Communication

 - Corporate communications professionals, managers, officers and executives

 - Consultants who provide communication-related advice

-Participants usually have a background in branding, marketing, public relations, or related fields.
+Participants usually have a background in corporate affairs, corporate relations, branding, marketing, public relations, or related fields.
 It is recommended to have a minimum of 3 years of work experience.

 "The Winter Course in Corporate Communication was an exceptionally high-level training.
 We were handed the building blocks we need to organise professional corporate communications.
 The academic guest lecturers and business practitioners were inspiring.
 The intensive programme made me aware of the importance of the communications profession.
 I can apply the knowledge I gained in my daily work."

 Director Corporate Communication and Public Affairs at Randstad